S. Heaney: Human Chain

 Clicking on highlighted text takes you to a page

-A United States Patent has been awarded to me for my New growing system: 'dual layer structural units' for growing farm crops with wide-ranging environmental and other benefits - described and explained in detail, with technical information, in the Official Patent Document pdf file.
+(1) A United States Patent has been awarded to me for my New growing system: 'dual layer structural units' for growing farm crops, with wide-ranging environmental and other benefits.

 RECENT: Church Army, including King Charles, Patron of the Church Army, See also Church Army 2 Church Army 3 Church Survey, Church Crisis.
-Safeguarding issues in the C of E are linked with other issues, requiring, I argue, recognition of a central issue: the failure of Christian dogma, of what Jesus taught.
+Safeguarding issues in the C of E are linked with other issues, requiring recognition of a central issue: the failure of Christian dogma, what Jesus taught.
 Church Donations: reasons to withhold money from the Church.

 Problematic Sheffield 1 and 2, in preparation, to include new material on design-construction, appreciation-criticism: South Yorkshire Police, Sheffield Allotment Office, a school, a university.

-The pages on Christianity include Church Survey, Church Crisis; Church Donations: reasons not to give, and the multiple failures of the Church of England; Church Integrity: failures; Church Documents: faith and practice, claims and realities; New Creations: photographing, filming, documenting clergy and congregations; Church Army; Appointment of Bishop at Durham, Ely, Carlisle: problems.
+The pages on Christianity include Church Survey, Church Crisis; Church Donations: reasons not to give, and the multiple failures of the Church of England; Church Documents: faith and practice, claims and realities; Church Integrity: failures; New Creations: photographing, filming, documenting clergy and congregations; Church Army; Appointment of Bishop at Durham, Ely, Carlisle: problems.
 See also: Security, Safety, Safeguarding, Survival; Church Shame.
 South Yorks Counter-Evangelism' is well established, active far beyond South Yorkshire.

 Translations and versions includes texts in German, Dutch, Italian, Latin, classical / modern Greek and French, with my own translations and comment, and a text in Polish.
 Kafka and Rilke is a study in comparative literature and comparative reputations.
-Literary pages include Poems (my own); Word-designs: PHD concrete poetry; Innovations and new ideas: poetry and visual art.
-Metaphor and Metre / Meter are analytical, technical accounts.
+There are many more literary pages, including Poetry and visual art: word-designs, PHD concrete poetry; Poetry: new ideas, new techniques, a literary glossary; Poems (my own); Metaphor and Metre / Meter are analytical, technical accounts.

 Sheffield Dales includes landscape and buildings, with supplementary material on Wentworth Woodhouse.
-Experiences as cellist, violinist, violist is also about cross-country skiing.
+Experiences as cellist, violinist, violist is also about cross-country skiing and rowing.

 Pseudo-science